Velomotion logo Velomotion small logo

 What draws your attention to the prices of the cheap electronic groupsets, and here there is a surprise: while the SRAM Rival AXS is in the price list at 1.411 euros (2×12 without bottom bracket), the official price of the new Shimano 105 Di2 is included 1.845 euros.
 And so the number three in the Japanese range is not 50 euros cheaper than SRAM's second group, the Force AXS - which currently costs 1.889 euros (again 2×12 without bottom bracket), after it was subjected to a price reduction of a good 25% in April .

-If you look at what complete bikes equipped with the Force AXS cost - at Cannondale, for example, the softtail gravel bike Topstone Carbon 1 RLE currently costs 8.999 euros - you could easily get the idea of getting a Force groupset and a nice frame and build an individual racer out of it according to old fathers' custom.
-Or you can take an existing bike and rebuild it, and that's exactly what Velomotion has done: Raise the curtain on a Cannondale Synapse that, with the electronic groupset, has blossomed into the perfect endurance all-road racer.
+If you look at what complete bikes equipped with Force AXS cost – at Cannondale, for example, the softtail gravel bike Topstone Carbon 1 RLE currently costs 8.999 Euro—you might easily come up with the idea of getting a Force groupset plus a nice frame and building a custom racer from it, the old-school way.
+Or you could take an existing bike and modify it, and that's exactly what Velomotion has done: Raise the curtain on a Cannondale Synapse, which, with the electronic groupset, has blossomed into the perfect endurance all-road racer.

 The SRAM Force, introduced in 2006, offered an answer to the question of what a third racing bike shifting system could look like alongside Shimano and Campagnolo.
 The DoubleTap principle - a lever for the two functions of shifting up and down - is still captivating in its simple elegance; it also laid the foundation for the brand's future electronic shifting systems.
 The SRAM Red eTap only came onto the market in 2016, and the group that Velomotion tested for a short time at the time proved both first-class functionality and super-simple assembly.
 Gear lever, rear derailleur and front derailleur communicated wirelessly and each had its own power supply, so that no cables had to be laid.